RadekRo/til/python/reading-a-file-in-one-line.md

-# one line reading a file
+# reading a file in one-line
 ```
 with open("data.txt", "r") as file:
     data = file.readline()